Lake Natron: Threats and preservation

 A new threat to Lake Natron is the proposed development of a soda ash plant on its shores.
 The plant would pump water from the lake and extract the sodium carbonate to convert to washing powder for export.
 Accompanying the plant would be housing for over 1000 workers, and a coal-fired power station to provide energy for the plant complex.
 In addition, there is a possibility the developers may introduce a hybrid brine shrimp to increase the efficiency of extraction.

 According to Chris Magin, the RSPB's international officer for Africa, "The chance of the lesser flamingoes continuing to breed in the face of such mayhem are next to zero.
 This development will leave lesser flamingoes in East Africa facing extinction".
 Seventy-five percent of the world's lesser flamingoes are born on Lake Natron.
-Currently a group of more than fifty East African conservation and environmental institutions are running a worldwide campaign to stop the planned construction of the soda ash factory by Tata Chemicals Ltd of Mumbai, India and National Development Corporation of Tanzania.
+Currently a group of more than fifty East African conservation and environmental institutions are running a worldwide campaign to stop the planned construction of the soda ash factory by Tata Chemicals Ltd of Mumbai, India, and National Development Corporation of Tanzania.
 The group working under the umbrella name Lake Natron Consultative Group is being co-ordinated by Ken Mwathe, Conservation Programme Manager at BirdLife International's Africa Secretariat.

 As per communication in June 2008, Tata Chemicals shall not proceed with the Natron Project and further re-examination of this project will be subject to the Ramsar Wetlands plan, which is currently under preparation.

 Because of its unique biodiversity, Tanzania named the Lake Natron Basin to the Ramsar List of Wetlands of International Importance on 4 July 2001.
 The lake is also the World Wildlife Fund East African halophytics ecoregion.

 Visiting the area

 There are a number of campgrounds near the lake, which is also the base for climbing Ol Doinyo Lengai.
-Lake Natron has immense tourist attraction potentials that are important for ecotourism development.
+Lake Natron has tourist attraction potentials that are important for ecotourism development.
 However, lack of a general management plan, inadequate funding at the operational level, lack of mechanisms to secure a fair distribution of ecotourism benefits, and poorly developed tourism infrastructural facilities to support diverse segments of tourists were identified as the main challenges associated with the management of ecotourism in the area.
 The lake can also be accessed from Shompole Conservancy Kenya.